5 simple garden tool-care tips

 - It’s often recommended to place a bucket of sand moistened with motor oil (even used motor oil, the prescription sometimes says) inside the garage, and quickly dip tools into the abrasive, lubricating mix a few times after using them.
 “But then you’re going to introduce that motor-oil residue into your soil at the next use,” says Blake—as in ugh.
 Use linseed oil instead, he recommends.

 - Linseed oil is likewise good for wood handles.
 Hang a rag near the sand bucket to give a quick wipe to wooden tool handles, too.
 Safety note: Do not wad up any oil-soaked rags, especially those soaked with linseed oil, or put them in an enclosed container as there is combustion risk.
 Allow the rag to dry in the open between uses, and when disposing, dry thoroughly first or soak with water before placing in a closed metal can.
+Blake adds a cautionary note: “The boiled linseed oil that is available today has a small amount of solvent added to it to keep it from hardening in the can, so after you apply it to your metal and wood, let it dry completely before using your tool, (about 24 hours).
+That way the solvent will have evaporated.”

 - Most important of all: Get the tools indoors, and hang them up!
 Don’t lean them against the garage wall, touching the floor—even if it’s paved.
 Again, moisture is the enemy here.